betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

         std::cout << sharedValue << std::endl;
     }

-<div class="codecaption">Listing 5: Jeff Preshing's weakly ordered atomic integer test program, modified to support using the M1 processor's hardware TSO mode.</div>
+<div class="codecaption"><span>Listing 5: Jeff Preshing's weakly ordered atomic integer test program, modified to support using the M1 processor's hardware TSO mode.</span></div>

 Running my test program indicated that the kernel extension was working properly!
 In the screenshot below, I check that the Mac I'm running on has an arm64 processor, then I compile the test program and check that the output is a native arm64 binary, and then I run the test program four times each with and without hardware TSO mode enabled.